joshdirkx/typescript-cdk-pipeline/README.md

 ## What is in this repository?

-In this repository you will find a slim CDK Pipeline that deploys an AWS Lambda function to two environments - staging and production.
+Inside ou will find a slim CDK Pipeline that deploys an AWS Lambda function to two environments - staging and production.
 Before the staging deploy, there is a security check.
 Before the production deploy, there is a manual approval required.
 In addition, there is an SNS Topic that will receive all state change events from the pipeline and broadcast them to subscribers.

 ## Requirements